All Products

 This step exports the search results as a file list index for subsequent model training or data analytics.

-After the search is complete, you can click the Export Search Results button at the bottom of the page.
-Two export modes are supported:
+After the search is complete, you can click the Export Results button at the bottom of the page.
+Two export modes are available:

 image

-1. Click Export To File.
-On the configuration page, set the export content and the destination OSS directory.
-Then, click OK.
+1. Click Export as file.
+On the configuration page, set the export content and the destination OSS folder, and then click OK.

 image.png

 3. Use the exported results.
-After the export is complete, you can mount the exported result file and the original dataset to the corresponding training environment, such as a Deep Learning Containers (DLC) or Data Science Workshop (DSW) instance.
-Then, you can use code to read the exported result file index and load the object files from the original dataset for model training or analysis.
+After the export is complete, you can mount the exported result file and the original dataset to the training environment, such as a DLC or DSW instance.
+Then, you can write code to read the exported result file index and load the object files from the original dataset for model training or data analytics.

-You can import the search results from an advanced dataset into a version of a logical dataset.
-You can then use the dataset software development kit (SDK) to access the data in that logical dataset version.
+You can import the search results from an advanced dataset into a version of another logical dataset.
+You can then use the data of that logical dataset version using the dataset software development kit (SDK).

-1. Click Export To Logical Dataset Version, select the destination logical dataset, and click Confirm.
+1. Click Export to logical dataset version, select the target logical dataset, and then click Confirm.

 image.png